jnoms/SAT/README.md

 ## Foldseek-focused
 `sat process_clusters` - Adds foldseek clustering information to the foldseek tabular alignment file.
 `sat add_taxonomy_to_alignments` - Adds specified taxonomic levels for the query and/or target of foldseek alignments.
+`sat cluster_taxa_counts` - Returns counts at desired taxonomic levels within each foldseek cluster.
+`sat query_uniprot` - Lets you look up alphafold or uniprot IDs using the Uniprot REST API, and get the geneName and fullName (an informative protein name) for each.

 ## Fasta-focused
 `sat chunk_fasta` - Splits a fasta file into overlapping or non-overlapping chunks.